vshao2000/260ProjectWebsite/website.md

     ## [1] 0.8075232

-The final r-squared value for the predictions was 0.808 which is very close to the r-squared value from the cross-validation.
+The final r-squared value for the predictions was 0.808 which is relatively close to the r-squared value from the cross-validation.

 ### Random Forest